Richard Eyer

 Richard Ross Eyer (born May 6, 1945) is an American former child actor who worked during the 1950s and 1960s.
 He then became a teacher and taught at elementary schools in Bishop, California until he retired in 2006.
-He is the older brother of Robert Eyer (1948-2005), another child actor of the period.
+He is the older brother of Robert Eyer (1948–2005), another child actor of the period.

 Career

+In The Desperate Hours (1955), Eyer played Fredric March's dangerously impulsive son.

+In 1956, he played a boy named Chuck in Canyon River which starred George Montgomery and Peter Graves.

 Eyer played a war orphan in "Homeward Borne", an episode of Playhouse 90, August 22, 1957, on CBS.

-In 1956, he played a boy named Chuck in Canyon River which starred George Montgomery and Peter Graves.
-He had the starring role in The Invisible Boy, producer Nicholas Nayfack's independent sequel to MGM's Forbidden Planet.
+He had the starring role in The Invisible Boy (1957), producer Nicholas Nayfack's independent sequel to MGM's Forbidden Planet.

-In The Desperate Hours (1955), Eyer played Fredric March's dangerously impulsive son.
 He also starred in the 1958 western Fort Dobbs, with Clint Walker and Virginia Mayo and The 7th Voyage of Sinbad in 1958, in which he portrayed the metallic-voiced Barani the Genie.